slbailey/Retrovue/docs/domain/Scheduling.md

 - Channel records for channel configuration
 - SchedulePlan records for plan resolution and layering
-- BroadcastScheduleDay records for cross-channel programming
+- ScheduleDay records for cross-channel programming
 - Asset records for content availability and approval status

 ChannelManager executes playout but does not modify any Broadcast Scheduling Domain models.
 It:

-- Reads BroadcastPlaylogEvent records for playout instructions
+- Reads PlaylogEvent records for playout instructions
 - References Channel configuration for channel identity
 - Uses Asset file paths for content playback